Nuutrai/FireFlow/wiki/guides/self_hosting.md

 - `motd` can be any text, supporting [MiniMessage](https://docs.advntr.dev/minimessage/format.html) tags.
 - `port` specifies the port the server should listen on, defaulting to 25565 (the default Minecraft port).
 - `translations` specifies the language to use for the server.
 Available languages can be found [here](https://github.com/BlazeMCworld/FireFlow/tree/main/src/main/resources/languages)
-- `limits.cpuUsage` is the maximum amount of CPU time a single space can use in nanoseconds.
-- `limits.cpuHistory` is the amount of Minecraft ticks to record CPU usage for.
 - `limits.spacesPerPlayer` defines how many spaces a player can own.
 - `limits.totalSpaces` limits the total amount of spaces the server can have.
 - `limits.spaceChunkDistance` decides how large the playable area of a space is.
 5 for example means 5 chunks in every direction, so 10x10 chunks (10 because it goes both ways).
 Each chunk is 16x16 blocks, so the total playable area would be 160x160 blocks.